uc-cdis/gen3-user-data-library/README.md

 So it expects a `postgres` user with access to a `testgen3datalibrary` database.

-The general app expects the same `postgres` user with access to `gen3datalibrary`.
+The general app (by default) expects the same `postgres` user with access to `gen3datalibrary`.

-> You must create the `testgen3datalibrary` and `gen3datalibrary` databases in Postgres yourself before attempting the migration.
-> Once created, you need to `alembic migrate head` on both.
+> NOTE: The run.sh (and test.sh) scripts will attempt to create the database using the configured `DB_CONNECTION_STRING` if it doesn't exist.

 The following script will migrate, setup env, and run the service locally: